FutzMonitor/FutzMonitor/README.md

 <h2 align="left">Hey there 🌊!
-I'm Chris, and I'm a open source dev looking for projects to contribute to ⛏</h2>
+Just an open source dev looking for projects to contribute to ⛏</h2>

 ###